Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Definitions and theorems on local stability and block matrices

 \begin{theorem} For upper triangular block matrices like

 where each block matrix has the size of $m\times m$, its determinant $|S|=|S_{11}|\cdot|S_{22}|\cdot|S_{33}|$. \end{theorem} \proof{Proof.}{ (We give a proof for completeness because most proofs we have found deal with the case of $2\times 2$ matrices only.)
-If $S_{11}$ is replaced by a $m$-size identity matrix, we know by expanding the first column that
+If $S_{11}$ is replaced by a $m$-size identity matrix, expanding the first column yields: